Bharat9848/notes/ai-llm.md

 ## Model properties
   - **context-window**: Maximum number of token llm can process across input and output.
-  - Model size: Number of parameters defines model.
+  - Model size: Number of parameters which defines model.
 Small model have 1-10 billion parameter while large one have 100-500 billion.
   - model parameters:
     1. increasing model parameter increasing its capacity to learn.
     2. `model parameter * parameter size` gives the GPU memory needed to make inference